cdupont/CorentinDupont-WebPage/blog/posts/Programming/2021-08-13-GreenPass.md

 echo "-----END PUBLIC KEY-----" >> public_key.pem
 ```

-You can verify your key this way:
+You can check the content of the key this way:
 ```
 $ openssl asn1parse -in public_key.pem -inform PEM
     0:d=0  hl=2 l=  89 cons: SEQUENCE